GUIDELINES FOR MEDIA ACCREDITATION FOR THE 2026 EKITI STATE GOVERNORSHIP ELECTION

 Step 1: Register Organisation

 (For fresh applicants only.
-Returning applicants should log in using their existing email address and password.)
+Returning applicants should log in with their existing email and password and proceed to Step 2.)

 Step 2: Application Management